learn-co-curriculum/html-iframes-lab/README.md

-# HTML Map and Contact Form Code Along
+# HTML Map and Contact Form Code-along

 ## Objectives

-1. Embed Google Map as Iframe
+1. Embed Google Map as an iframe
 2. Creating a Contact Form

 ## Introduction